AdamSaffar/cleanstream-android-tv-public/README.md

 - An Android TV or Google TV device with ADB enabled.
 - Android Platform Tools on a computer that can connect to the device.
 - The signed CleanStream APK from the release.
-- The matching filter pack, extracted into a folder containing `filter_*.json` files.
+- The matching filter pack, extracted into a folder containing filter files.
 - A valid Netflix account and the Netflix application installed on the television.

 ### First-time setup